shane-nichols/waveform/README/README.md

 ***
 ## Composite Waveform Types
 Composite types contain one or more primitive types as properties.
-Composites and primitives derive from the same base class and therefore can be used interchanably.
+Composites and primitives derive from the same base class and therefore can be used interchangeably.
 ### _class_ waveform.\_composites.**Array**(*arglist-or-iterable*)
 Custom list class that aggregates waveform objects.
 The class derives from the builtin `list` class, therefore Array objects can be treated like list, however, the binary operators `+` and `*` are overloaded and do not perform the usual concatenation and repetition (as discussed later).
 The in-place list methods `extend()` and `append()` can be used instead of the `+`.
 The `waveform` and `times` attributes of Array objects are simply the concatenated arrays of the aggregated objects.
 The `duration` attribute is the total duration (i.e., sum of) of the aggregated objects.
 Any waveform objects may be aggregated, including other Array types.